 But, let's see if you will be so dismissive when, as the ghost walk draws to its close, you are presented with the opportunity to perform the ritual and to recite the incantation as the cloying darkness wraps itself around you.

 And so, the curtain descends on Richard's Christmas ghost walk.

 You will have spent around 90 minutes wandering through 2,000 years of eventful and fascinating history whilst, simultaneously, twisting in and out of alleyways and courts that are so hidden that you might well have missed them had Richard not made a sudden turn and led you boldly into them.

 You will have seen buildings where phantoms and wraiths are known to reside, and you will have heard ghost stories told to you by a true master of the genré whose spot on timing and story telling abilities are second to none.

 But, above all else, you will have enjoyed an entertaining evening exploring the streets of one of the World's most haunted cities at a time of year when it is at its most eerie and atmospheric.

-As Dickens himself put it 173 years ago, at the end of his most ghostly of ghostly tales - well, let's allow the original utterer of that famous Christmas message the final word - take it away Tiny Tim:-
+As Dickens himself put it all those years ago, at the end of his most ghostly of ghostly tales - well, let's allow the original utterer of that famous Christmas message the final word - take it away Tiny Tim:-